ladromelaboratoire/WP_old_browser/readme.txt

 Stable tag: 1.0.0
 Requires PHP: 7.2

-One usefull redirection plugin for wordpress to address older browsers properly giving the visitor an helpfull message.
-This ask th user to upgrade its browser if possible giving the links.
+Redirection wordpress plugin to address older browsers properly giving the visitor an helpful message.
+The page suggest the user to upgrade its browser if possible giving the links.

 == Description ==

 = Old Browser =

-This plugin deliver a simple basic HTML page to visitors using old browsers.
-The rules are matches against user agent.
+This plugin deliver a basic HTML page to visitors using old browsers.
+The rules are matched against user agent.
 It uses regexp to recover browser name and version.
+The plugin has been developped using the KISS principle : do the job efficiently, simply and silently.
+That means no admin page, no database use.

 At this time, is able to deliver French and English (default).